ravilach/Kendrick-Labernetes/README.md

 1. Set up your DockerHub credentials as GitHub repository secrets:
    - `DOCKER_USERNAME`
    - `DOCKER_PASSWORD`
-2. On push to `main`, the workflow in `.github/workflows/docker-image.yml` will build and push the image tagged as `wiz-khalubernetes:latest`.
+2. On push to `main`, the workflow in `.github/workflows/docker-image.yml` will build and push the image tagged as `kendrick-labernetes:latest`.

 ## Infrastructure: Provision MongoDB EC2 Instance with Terraform